Artistic Director brings Rhiannon Giddens, Caroline Randall Williams to the project

 Wednesday, Jan.
 30: Rehearsal Viewing at Nashville Ballet (FREE)

 Noelle is the presenting sponsor for Lucy Negro Redux; SunTrust is the supporting sponsor.
 Media sponsors are Nashville Public Television, Nashville Scene and nFocus.
-Lucy Negro Redux was supported by New Music USA.
+Lucy Negro Redux received additional support towards its creation from Metro Arts, National Endowment for the Arts and New Music USA.
 To follow the project as it unfolds, visit the project page: https://www.newmusicusa.org/projects/lucy-negro-redux

 About Nashville Ballet